Hannah Ocuish: Murder

 The victim, six-year-old Eunice Bolles, the daughter of a wealthy farmer, was found dead on July 21, 1786.
 Ocuish was questioned and said four boys were near the scene of the crime.
 When the boys could not be found, the investigators further questioned her and claimed she had confessed.

 Karen Halttunen, a history professor at the University of California at Davis, summarized the crime:

 On the 21st of July, 1786, at about 10 o'clock in the morning, the body of the murdered child was found in the public road leading from New-London to Norwich, lying on its face near to a wall ...
 The neighborhood turned out to hunt for the murderer; Hannah was questioned and claimed that she had seen four boys near the scene of the crime.
 When a search failed to turn them up, Hannah was interrogated again, and then taken to the Bolles home to be charged with homicide in the presence of the dead child.
 She burst into tears and confessed.
 Only at this late point in the narrative is the reader offered a sequential account of the crime.
 Five weeks earlier, Eunice had reported Hannah for stealing fruit during the strawberry harvest, and Hannah had plotted revenge.
 Catching sight of her young enemy headed for school one morning, Hannah had lured Eunice from her path with a gift of calico, then beat and choked her to death.

 Arrest

 One day after the murder, Ocuish was accused of killing Bolles and allegedly confessed.
 She was arrested for and charged with (indicted by a grand jury for) the murder and was held in pre-trial prison.
 The murder was reported in the July 27, 1786, issue of the Norwich Packet.

 The only inculpatory evidence against her was her confession to the investigators.
 The confession was never corroborated by anyone besides the investigators.
-The Fifth Amendment was not available at the time of the events.

 Her confession reportedly included baiting Bolles with calico, beating her nearly to death with a rock, strangling her to death, and placing rocks to stage an accident.
 The confession specified that the motive was that Bolles had earlier accused her of the theft of strawberries.
 The legitimacy of this alleged motive has been placed under scrutiny in recent years, since Ocuish had faced no recorded consequence for the alleged theft.